matthewtolman/matthewtolman.com/data/matthew-tolman/articles/predictions-in-2022-2022-11-10.md

 AR/VR refined enough and remarketed enough that it starts to capture the public's attention.
 Some new, very refined, device will most likely be what launches VR and AR in the public mind.

+Also, by now technology in schools will really be becoming part of the curriculum.
+Robotics, programming, etc. will be taught at least in the high school level at the vast majority of high schools.

 ## Conclusion